mobinmob/void-66-services/conf/void-66-conf.md

 - Run the `66boot-initial-setup` script:

-_(commands prefixed by #  are given with elevated provileges - as root)_
+_(commands prefixed by # are given with elevated privileges - as root)_
 ```
 # 66boot-initial-setup
 ```

-The script creates the neccessary trees, enables in them some services and created the target for the basic configuration file symlink.
+The script creates the necessary trees, enables in them some services and created the target for the basic configuration file symlink.

 ### 3.2 Manual configuration